Prism

 If you don't know how raymarching and SDFs work, you essentially do the same with raytracing, except you march the ray across space.
 Instead of calculating whether it intersected or not, you take the distance to the nearest object surface from a given point.
 You then "march" the point ahead by this given distance until you reach a distance small enough to consider a "hit".
 By raymarching, we can describe objects with functions to smoothly render irregular shapes without having to define them with millions of polygons.

 For the basic shapes this can be pretty fast, although for more complex shapes a larger cap of marches must be applied and thus the frame time to render shapes like the Julia set can get pretty nasty.
+This is because if a shape is very complex, rays will march in between close surfaces, causing a lot of tiny short interations that quickly reach the max number of marches.
+This means if there is a surface behind those close surfaces, the ray will never reach that, and we will see "holes" in the SDF shape.

 Julia set fractal